rybakov-ks/ColorChem-Analysis/README.md

 | *Calibration results*                                                                                  | *Measurement results*                                                                                  |

 </div>

-ColorChem Analysis is a web application designed for **colorimetric determination** of various analytical indicators, such as:
-- **pH levels**
-- **Chemical concentrations**
-- **Other measurable parameters** based on color changes

-By leveraging **computer vision** and **image processing**, this application analyzes colorimetric reactions captured from test strips through device cameras, providing fast and accurate quantitative results.

 ## Key Features
 - 📸 **Image-Based Analysis** – Uses photos of test samples for color comparison.